Everything You Need to Know About Puppy Vaccinations

 When should puppies be vaccinated?

 In the first weeks of life, your pup will be getting all the immunity they need from their mother’s milk.
-Once a pooch stops nursing, this maternal protection begins to fade, and we need to give them a boost through the use of vaccines with a dog vaccine schedule.
+Once a pooch stops nursing, this maternal protection begins to fade, and we need to give them a boost through the use of vaccines.

-Puppy vaccination schedules, or puppy needle schedules, are done in a batch of course to help them develop immunity to common and serious infectious diseases.
+A puppy vaccination schedule is done in a batch of courses to help them develop immunity to common and serious infectious diseases.
 The type of vaccines your puppy receives will largely depend on where you live, as some locations have different disease risks than others.

 How many vaccinations do puppies need?

 Most puppy vaccination schedules consist of two vaccinations, given two to four weeks apart.
-The first vaccine should be given at six to eight weeks old, with a second booster given at 10-12 weeks of age.
+The first vaccine should be given at 7-8 weeks old, with a second booster given at 10-12 weeks of age.
 If your puppy was quite young at their first vaccine, they might need a third booster, however, your veterinarian will explain this at their first appointment.
-Puppy immunisation charts often come in handy.

-At their young age, most puppies are not ready to leave their mum before eight weeks of age, so your breeder is responsible for ensuring they receive their very first vaccines.
+At their young age, most puppies are not ready to leave their mum before eight weeks of age, so your breeder may have ensured they receive their very first vaccines.
 Make sure that you obtain records of these before purchasing your new family member and take these records to your first vet appointment.
 Your vet will be able to make a healthcare plan for them and tell you the exact dates they are due for their next vaccinations.

 The cost of puppy vaccinations

 The cost of a vaccination appointment can vary from clinic to clinic and will also depend on the type of vaccines that your pup needs.
-Puppy vaccinations cost on average around £70 per vaccine and can include the cost of your vaccine, plus any consultation fee that may be applicable.
-Our Community Pet Clinics aim to make pet care accessible and affordable, offering vaccinations from just £33.
-Pop by to one of our Community Pet Clinics near you and discuss your pooches’ vaccines with one of our friendly vets.
+The average cost of both puppy vaccinations is around £110 which includes the cost of your vaccine plus any consultation fee that may be applicable.
+Our Community Pet Clinics aim to make pet care accessible and affordable and Jollyes offer 1st and 2nd vaccinations for just £55.
+Discover a Community Pet Clinic near you.

 What to expect after their vaccinations